 Merry Christmas in different languages: Romanian

 In Romania, Merry Christmas is Craciun Fericit.
 Here, the Christmas spirit is kept alive by the colinde, the traditional Romanian Christmas carols.
-On Christmas Eve, the children will sing walking from house to house, and they will receive fruits, nuts, and a slice of colaci (typical Christmas sweet bread), in return.
+On Christmas Eve, children will sing while walking from house to house, and they will receive fruits, nuts, and a slice of colaci (typical Christmas sweet bread), in return.
 Craciun Fericit!

 Merry Christmas in different languages: Slovak

-In Slovakia, Merry Christmas is Veselé Vianoce.
+Merry Christmas in Slovakia is Veselé Vianoce.
 The traditional celebration include some dishes known to bring good fortune if eaten on Christmas Eve: for example, waffles with honey will preserve love and harmony in the family, garlic will guarantee good health.
 Speaking about money, tucking some coins under the tablecloth will bring wealth and prosperity.
 Veselé Vianoce!

 Merry Christmas in different languages: Hungarian

 Merry Christmas is Hungarian is Kellemes Karácsonyt.
 According to tradition, the Christmas tree must be decorated on Christmas Eve by the parents, while the children will stay in their room waiting for Baby Jesus to deliver their presents.
 Kellemes Karácsonyt!

 Merry Christmas in different languages: Greek

 In Greece, Merry Christmas is Kala Christouyenna.
 In this beautiful and sunny country, between Christmas and Epiphany, kallikantzaros are believed to appear during the celebrations.
 They are hideous creatures which live underground for the rest of the year and should come alive during the Christmas season.
 They are supposed to tease and annoy everybody.
 Kala Christouyenna

 Merry Christmas in different languages: Swedish